 Credit risk is the risk of loss if counterparties do not fulfill their contractual obligations.
-The majority of the Company's credit exposure relates to amounts due from our joint venture partners or banks where funds are held.
+The majority of the Company's credit exposure relates to amounts due from our joint venture partners.
 The risk of the Company's joint venture partners defaulting on their obligations per their respective joint operating and farmout agreements is mitigated as there are contractual provisions allowing the Company to default joint venture partners who are non-performing and reacquire any previous farmed out working interests.
 The maximum exposure for the Company is equal to the sum of its cash and accounts receivable.
-As at September 30, 2022, the Company held \$11.2 million (as at December 31, 2021 - \$0.9 million) of cash in operating accounts on deposits in financial institutions outside of Canada and the UK where there could be increased exposure to credit risk.
+As at June 30, 2022, the Company held \$1.1 million (as at December 31, 2021 - \$0.9 million) of cash in financial institutions outside of Canada and the UK where there could be increased exposure to credit risk.